dbddv01/GPT-Sequencer.github.io/Getting_Start_chabot_standard_mode.md

 ## Step 4: Ready to Chat

 With the model loaded, the `Chatbot` mode is now active.
 You'll notice the 'Sliding Memory' feature is enabled by default, which helps in maintaining context during the conversation.
-The default "roles" are set to "User :" and "Assistant :".
-You may edit those depending on the model requirements.
-If you disable the chatbot mode (checkbox), no roles will be appended to the conversation and sliding memory will be disabled, such may suit "Instruction mode" or any other purposes where context is provided expecting one-shot answer.

 To start chatting: